Backstreet Boys: History

-1993–1995: Formation and early years
+1993–1995: Formation and Early years

 Howie Dorough and AJ McLean were natives of Orlando, Florida, who met each other through a mutual vocal coach and later discovered Nick Carter through auditions.
 The three, realizing that they could harmonize together, decided to form a trio.
 Cousins Kevin Richardson and Brian Littrell, both from Lexington, Kentucky, sang in local church choirs and festivals when they were children.
 Richardson moved to Orlando in 1990, where he worked at Walt Disney World and concentrated on music at night.

-In 1992, Lou Pearlman placed an ad in the Orlando Sentinel to compose a vocal group with a "New Kids on the Block" look with a "Boyz II Men Sound".
+In 1992, Lou Pearlman placed an ad in the Orlando Sentinel to create a vocal group with a "New Kids on the Block" look with a "Boyz II Men Sound".
 McLean, who was the first to audition for Pearlman in his living room, became the group's first member.
-Between late 1992 and March 1993, Pearlman held open casting calls and hundreds of young performers auditioned at his blimp hangar in Kissimmee.
+Between late 1992 and March 1993, Pearlman held open casting calls and hundreds of young performers auditioned at his blimp hangar in Kissimmee, Florida.
 Ultimately, Carter, Dorough, and Richardson were selected after meeting Pearlman's expectations.
 Littrell flew from Kentucky to Orlando to formally join the group on April 20, 1993, a day after receiving a phone call from Richardson about it.
-Thus, April 20 became their anniversary date.
+Thurs, April 20 became their anniversary date.
 Pearlman decided to call them Backstreet Boys, after Orlando's Backstreet Market, an outdoor flea market near International Drive which was also a teen hangout.